mucsci-students/2021fa-420-nullptr/README.md

 cd build
 ```
 5. For CLI, use "--cli" argument.
 The interface will open in your command line.
-For a user guide, access helpCLI.txt within the cloned repository to see expanded information on different commands.
+For help, type 'help' in the command line or see USER_GUIDE.md.
 ```
 ./project --cli
 ```
 6. For GUI, provide no argument.
 Open port 60555 and enter interface in your browser through localhost:60555.
 When running, press "help" to enter a webpage that provides a user guide for using the GUI interface.
+Further information about the GUI can be found in USER_GUIDE.md.
 ```
 ./project
 ```